Why narcissists are at high risk of going into a narcissistic rage and becoming very angry and violent.

-Narcissistic rage is a real phenomenon, a new study finds.
+Narcissistic rage is a real phenomenon, a study finds.

-Narcissistic people have a strong inclination to be aggressive and even violent.
+Narcissistic people have a strong inclination to be aggressive, angry and even violent.

 This is true across young and old, men and women and even in different countries.

 People do not have to be pathological narcissists — even ‘normal’ narcissists show an increased propensity to aggression.

 Causes of narcissistic rage

 Narcissists do not need to be attacked to become aggressive, however, the risk becomes higher when they are provoked by being insulted or ignored.